Luisg9121/bbq_temp_controller/README.md

 This is run on the arduino software: https://www.arduino.cc/en/Main/Software? version 1.8.5.

-You can simply copy and paste the *.ino file and run the program.
+You can simply copy and paste the *.ino file into the arduino IDE and run the program.